Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Basilisk.md

 Basilisks are ponderous for hunting creatures, but they needn't chase prey.
 Meeting a basilisk's supernatural gaze can be enough to affect a rapid transformation, transforming a victim into porous stone.
 Basilisks, with their strong jaws, are able to consume the stone.
 The stone returns to organic form in the basilisk's gullet.

 Some alchemists are said to know how to process the basilisk's gullet and the fluids contained within.
-Properly handled, the gullet produces an oil that can return [[Conditions#petrified|petrified]] creatures to flesh and life.
+Properly handled, the gullet produces an oil that can return [[\5.
+Mechanics\Rules\Conditions.md#petrified|petrified]] creatures to flesh and life.
 Unfortunately for such a victim, any parts lost in stone form remain absent if the creature revives.
-Revivification using the oil is impossible if a vital part of the [[Conditions#petrified|petrified]] creature, such as its head, is detached.
+Revivification using the oil is impossible if a vital part of the [[\5.
+Mechanics\Rules\Conditions.md#petrified|petrified]] creature, such as its head, is detached.

 > [!quote]- A quote from X the Mystic's 4th rule of dungeon survival
 >
 > No one carves statues of frightened warriors.
 If you see one, keep your eyes closed and your ears open.

-## Stat Block

 ```statblock
 "name": "Basilisk"